sourcegraph/sourcegraph-public-snapshot/internal/catalog/CATALOG.md

 ## Components

-A component is a service, application, library, tool, or some other logical unit of software.
+A component is a service, application, library, tool, website, or some other logical unit of software.

 ### Defining components